sscovil/risk-game/game-rules.md

 #### Continents

 In addition, at the beginning of your turn you will receive armies for each continent you control.
 (To control a continent, you must occupy all its territories at the start of your turn.)
-To find the exact number of armies you’ll receive for each continent, look at the chart in the lower left-hand corner of the game board.
+To find the exact number of armies you'll receive for each continent, look at the chart in the lower left-hand corner of the game board.

 #### Earning Cards